IBM/data-privacy-toolkit/library/README.md

 ## Dependency declaration

 DPT library is publicly available in MavenCentral.
-Therefore, the library can be used in any Java/Scala/Kotlin project by adding it as a traditional dependencies.
+Therefore, the library can be used in any Java/Scala/Kotlin project by adding it as a traditional dependency.
 Examples are in the following.

 ### Gradle: